-- June 3, 2024: City Council Committee Meeting - o The Department of Community Planning & Economic Development (CPED), which administers the City's Community Planning & Development (CPD) grant portfolio presented its FY2024 Annual Action Plan strategy to City Council and the general public in attendance in-person and virtually. - o Public and Council comments received during this session are detailed in Section 5.
-Summary of Public Comments, below. - June 11, 2024: City Council Meeting - o CPED will formally put forth its 2024 Annual Action Plan for City Council resolution for Council approval and adoption. - o This meeting was open to the public. - o No additional substantive comments were received. - June 18, 2024: Joint City/County 2024 Annual Action Plan Public Meeting - o The City co-hosted a public meeting to review its 2024 Annual Action Plan and to garner public feedback in collaboration with the County. - o The meeting was hosted in-person and virtually. - o Comments and materials from this meeting will be made available on the County's website.
+Action Plan strategy to City Council and the general public in attendance both in-person and virtually.
+The meeting will be recorded so that it may be replayed for those who are unable to watch it streaming live.
+Public and Council comments received during this session will be detailed in Section 5, Summary of Public Comments.

+- 5. June 10, 2025: CPED will formally put forth its 2025 Annual Action Plan for City Council resolution for Council approval and adoption.
+The meeting will be open to the public. - 6.
+[DATE TBD]: Joint City/County 2025 Annual Action Plan Public Meeting: the City of Lancaster will co-host a public meeting to review its 2025 Annual Action Plan and collect public feedback in connection with the County.
+This meeting will be hosted both in-person and virtually.
+Comments and materials from this meeting will be made available on the County's website.